 Early November, Soviet troops began assembling on the flanks of 6.
 Armee.
 Reconnaissance aircraft of Von Richthofen’s Luftflotte 4. had already spotted these troops, it was just a question of waiting for the counter-attack to begin.
 When it started on November 19, rain and hail prohibited attacks from the air.
 The Axis forces were soon encircled and Von Richthofen’s Luftflotte 4. was ordered by Reichsmarschall Herman Goering to resupply the encircled troops by air.
 Von Richthofen countered immediately by arguing he had an insufficient number of aircraft at his disposal but Göring was unreachable.
 The lack of a sufficient number of aircraft, supply lines being way overstretched, the bad weather, few air fields and poorly trained ground crews caused the air lift to turn into a disaster.
 On 10-01-1943, the Soviet armies launched their last offensive against the ever shrinking pocket.
 6th Armee surrendered on January 31: 530,000 Axis soldiers had been killed during the battle for Stalingrad and 130,000 made prisoners-of-war.

 Following the battle of Stalingrad, Von Richthofen was promoted to Generalfeldmarschall on 16-04-1943; at age 47 the youngest ever in German and Prussian military history.
 On June 26, he was given command over Luftflotte 2 operating in the Mediterranean theatre.
 On 27-10-1944 he fell ill and went on sick leave.
 In November he was transferred to the reserve, never to be given a command again.

-Death and burial ground of Richthofen, Wolfram Karl Ludwig Freiherr von.
+Death and burial ground of Richthofen, Wolfgang Karl Ludwig Moritz Hermann Freiherr von.